nidhisht/AzureSamples/csharp_dotnetcore/03.webapp-appinsights/readme.md

 2. There is few minutes delay in seeing logs in Azure Application Insights.

 3. There's a query language available in Application Insights - **Kusto query language (KQL)**.

+4. Data retention can be upto 730 days (2 years).
+Upto 90 days is free, post that is chargable.